Ex parte Young: Issue

 The second issue exposed the tension between the Eleventh Amendment and the Fourteenth Amendment.
 The Eleventh Amendment had recently been held in Hans v.
-Louisiana, 134 U.S. 1 (1890), to prohibit the federal courts from hearing suits by citizens against their own states.
+Louisiana to prohibit the federal courts from hearing suits by citizens against their own states.
 Conversely, the Fourteenth Amendment prohibits the states from violating the due process rights of their citizens.
 Could a federal court entertain a lawsuit seeking to enjoin a state official from carrying out state laws that were purportedly in violation of the Fourteenth Amendment?

 Result

 The Court, in an opinion written by Justice Rufus Wheeler Peckham, found that the Minnesota laws with respect to the railroad rates were unconstitutional, and moved on to the issue of whether the state official could be enjoined from prosecuting violations of such laws.

 Failure to enjoin the unconstitutional statute would require the person subject to a potential violation to either pay the increased rate or face the threat of prosecution.
 Therefore, the Court determined that it would be unfair to require challengers of a law to wait until they faced a harsh sanction before they could bring any kind of action questioning the validity of that law.
 The Court also noted that, although a number of cases had held that the state itself could not be sued, those cases did not prohibit enjoining a state official, as an individual, from carrying out some task on behalf of the state.

 Young contended that he was merely acting for the state of Minnesota when he sought to enforce its laws.
 The Court disagreed, holding that when a state official does something that is unconstitutional, the official cannot possibly be doing it in the name of the state, because the Supremacy Clause of the Constitution means that the Constitution overrides all the laws of the states, invalidating any contrary laws.
 Therefore, when a state official attempts to enforce an unconstitutional law, that individual is stripped of his official character.
 He becomes merely another citizen who can constitutionally be brought before a court by a party seeking injunctive relief.

 The Court, in laying out this doctrine, created two legal fictions: